clockcpp/HairSpring/README.md

 you need to include the file then use following format to write the cpp

 main file:
 __WARNING: THIS FILE IS OUTDATED AND REQUIRE UPDATING, PLEASE WAIT UNTIL THIS MESSAGE HAS BEEN REMOVED!__
+you may see relese: v-1.0.0-example-balls as example.
 ```cpp
 // HairSpring.cpp : This file contains function "main". some of '.text' is here...
 //